lolipop316/Cat_App_PROJ/README.md

 ---

-This is my first practice project following FreeCodeCamp’s Responsive Web Design course.
+This is my first practice project following FreeCodeCamp’s Responsive Web Design course using simple html
-It uses:
-- Semantic HTML